AMAZE0 has not been available since 2015 but we made a new smaller version in late 2017., the AMAZE1.

 Runs off normal Boss 9V power supply.
 Do not use a power cable without ground connection.Uses about 30mA of power, best to give it an isolated power cable from Voodoo Labs, T Rex, etc power supply.
 I don't

 like to share power with digital devices but you can if you need to.

 You need a 1/4" stereo patch cord to connect this to the ARDX20, there is an optional one at the top right of this page

 or you can use your own.
 It does not need to be high audio quality.

 If you want the delay to sync to MIDI, it can be done by plugging one of these Molten Voltage CTL-SYNC boxes into the AMAZE1.
-Let me know if you want to order one for $139 together with your AMAZE1.

 Here is a video from Mike Hermans showing some AMAZE0 controls:

 Here is a video of Lance Keltner with the ARDX20 and the AMAZE0